Paralegal Resume Example

 I break down resume examples for entry-level, mid-level, and senior real estate paralegals.
 You’ll see what works best at each stage of your career.

 Starting your career as a real estate paralegal?
 I know it can feel overwhelming.
-Your resume should highlight coursework, internships, or any legal assistant experience you have.
+Your resume should highlight coursework, internships, or any legal assistant cover letter experience you have.

 You want to focus on technical skills like document review, title searches, and using tools like Microsoft Office.
 Even part-time jobs or volunteer work can show attention to detail.